Edsonzhu/Employee-Database-Portal-Web-Application-Development/README.md

 *	Tested code for functionality, gathering familiarity for use of Express.js and Angular technologies used for website while making adjustments as required.

-### To run this program, it will be needed to install the node patch.

 ----------------------------------------------------------------------------------------------------------------------------------------